 Rescue Romance: This sort of happens, which prompts her attraction to Kirito; he saves her after Pina performs a Heroic Sacrifice, helps her get the resurrection item, and protects her from Titan's Head.

 Cannot Spit It Out: Never manages to directly tell Kirito about her feelings.
-Unlike most dense harem protagonists however, he catches on the gist of it from her embarrassed stuttering and turns extremely embarrassed himself upon realizing it.
+Kirito actually catches on the gist of it from her embarrassed stuttering and turns extremely embarrassed himself upon realizing it.